 - Shares: Number of shares of assets from orders and collections

-- Social shares: Number of assets published to Facebook, Twitter, or YouTube
+- Social shares: Number of assets published to Facebook or YouTube

 - Uploads: Number of assets uploaded directly to the site via FTP or from file sharing tools

-- Views: Number of times assets are viewed from the Asset Details page, search results, Quick View, the mobile app or site, from a share link or embed code, and on collection share pages
+- Views: Number of times assets are viewed from search results, share links or embed codes, Quick View, the Asset Details page, collection share pages, portals, and the mobile app or site

 Insights vs. Google Analytics